oneeve8/kobble-data/content/feamber.md

 We do not have full knowledge about it.
 We have been prevented from having a full understanding of the edge and from having a complete picture of this realm and what it is all about.
 So we are limited in our knowledge and understanding about our existence.

-When we don’t have full knowledge about something... we call this:
+When we don’t have full knowledge about something... we call this a:

 BELIEF